pavitranew/session-5/readme.md

 We have seen CommonJS Modules in Node and are already using [them](https://nodejs.org/api/modules.html) in our projects.
 The `exports` and `require` statements working within our app are CommonJS Modules.

-The other important module architecture, ES6 modules, is not natively supported in the browser so we need to bundle them together.
-Having installed Webpack for bundling we can now use native [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
+ES6 modules are not natively supported in the browser so we need to bundle them.
+Having installed Webpack for bundling we can now use [them](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).

 ### ES6 Module Syntax